5 Master Closet Features We Love

-Options for storage and organization
+2. Options for Storage and Organization

 You could, of course, just move your existing dresser into your new walk-in, but that isn’t the best way to store clothes.
 You can only see what’s on top of each drawer, and trying to pull a shirt from the bottom of the pile always leads to a jumbled, wrinkled mess.

+Homeowners today are putting a greater emphasis in building their dream closet.
 Hire a contractor, such as Tilghman Builders, to outfit your closet, and you’ll get a custom setup that uses every inch of space.
 Instead of fiberboard or coated wire, components will be made of high-density melamine or even solid wood.

 You’ll also have a much wider range of storage options—jewelry drawers, tie and belt holders, shoe racks, hamper baskets—and accessories like roll-out ironing boards, lighted makeup stations, and full-length mirrors that slide out from between the shelves and swivel open for use.

-If you’re designing a closet from scratch, consider incorporating features that add convenience and value:
+If you’re designing a closet from scratch, consider incorporating features that add convenience and value.